Sabotage (Beastie Boys song): Critical reception

 Upon the release, Larry Flick from Billboard magazine wrote, "Loud, aggressive, and probably likely to spur senseless acts of vandalism by teen wannabes, but showcases Beasties' devotion to punk and old-school rap–mostly the former.
 All that and a nice, compact, three-minute package perfect for radio play, with some modern rock outlets already aboard."
 Chuck Campbell from Knoxville News Sentinel said that on the song, "over-the-top rage and bossy noise are key elements in a hybrid of vitriolic rap and edgy rock."
 Gina Morris from Select named "Sabotage" Single of the Month with "Get It Together", writing, "'Sabotage' is a hard-edged, full-on meaty guitar-rap gatecrash, which makes them sound less like rich 'street kids' and more like clever sods."
 Charles Aaron from Spin ranked it number five in his list of the "Top 20 Singles of the Year" in December 1994.

 Paste, NME, and American Songwriter all named "Sabotage" as the Beastie Boys' greatest song.
 In 2024, Esquire ranked it number nine in their "The 50 Best Songs of the ’90s".

 Music video

 The accompanying music video for "Sabotage", directed by Spike Jonze and played extensively on MTV, is a homage to, and parody of, 1970s crime drama shows such as Hawaii Five-O, The Streets of San Francisco, S.W.A.T., Baretta, and Starsky and Hutch.
 The video is presented as the opening credits of a fictional 1970s-style police show called Sabotage, with the band members appearing as the show's protagonists.
 Each band member is introduced as a fictional actor, and the names of the characters are also given.
+The first documented appearance of the video on MTV was during an episode of 120 Minutes on May 22, 1994.

 The characters appearing on the show are (in order of credits):